Custom Slash Commands

 Specifically check for: $ARGUMENTS

 The backtick syntax executes a shell command and inlines the output. !cat CLAUDE.md`` includes your entire CLAUDE.md in the prompt at invocation time.
 Use this when a command needs live data — the current git diff, a config file, a recent log — rather than static text.
+Without the allowed-tools grant, the ! line will not execute.

 Commands are the planning.
 The / is the execution.
 Do the planning once, execute it infinitely.